cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 Applications SHOULD construct input to the protocol to provide domain separation.
-Any system which has multiple (V)OPRF applications should use distinguish client inputs to ensure the OPRF results are separate.
+Any system which has multiple (V)OPRF applications should distinguish client inputs to ensure the OPRF results are separate.
 Guidance for constructing info can be found in
 {{!I-D.irtf-cfrg-hash-to-curve}}; Section 3.1.